 This sleek Italian restaurant sits on the west end of Toronto’s College Street strip.
 The Roman-inspired menu will please even the staunchest traditionalist.
 Sitting at the kitchen bar is the best way to watch the chef’s control and precision in action.
 The smart wine list leans towards Italy and dares you to take a chance and trust the sommelier team’s deft pairing touch, while at the same time allowing you to stay within your known favourites.

 Phone: +1 416-366-0200

 Address: 12 Brant St, Toronto, ON M5V 2M1

-Jacobs & Co is an elegantly decorated fine dining steakhouse.
-In addition to the temperature controlled wine cellar, Jacobs & Co also has an in-house dry-ageing room for their steaks.
+Jacobs & Co is an elegantly decorated fine dining steakhouse restaurant in Toronto.
+In addition to the temperature controlled wine cellar, Jacobs & Co also has an in-house dry-aging room for their steaks.
 A very extensive and deep wine list accompanies the menu at Jacobs & Co, with everything from DRC and Bordeaux to Barolo and California.
 And for the very thirsty, the large-format selection on the wine list has a fair amount of 6L and 12L offerings.